Assa (film)

 Assa (Асса) is a 1987 Soviet crime film directed and co-written by Sergei Solovyov.
 It became a cult film, mainly because it was one of the films that brought Russian rock music from the underground into the mainstream.
 Solovyov made a sequel to the film twenty years later, 2-ASSA-2.

 While there are no causal links to it, Sovietology uses the release of Assa as a benchmark for when Perestroika reached the mass culture, and accordingly, entered its prime phase.
-This could be explained by the fact that the film was the first sanctioned production to feature group Kino.
+This could be explained by the fact that the film was the first sanctioned production to feature the rock band Kino.

 Plot

-The film has several plot lines.
+There are two plot lines in the film.
 The main plot takes place in the winter of 1980 and tells the story of Alika (Tatyana Drubich), a young nurse who stays in Yalta with her patient and lover Krymov (Stanislav Govorukhin), who is considerably older than she is.
 Krymov is the head of a criminal group and is being watched by KGB agents, but Alika is not completely aware of this.
 At the Yalta Intourist, Alika meets Bananan (Sergei "Afrika" Bugaev), a young and eccentric underground rock musician, who introduces her to the Soviet counterculture.
 When Krymov discovers that Alika is developing a relationship with Bananan, he becomes jealous and tries to convince Bananan to leave Alika and Yalta altogether; after Bananan refuses, Krymov's minions murder him.
 When Krymov tells Alika about this, she murders him and is arrested by the Militsiya, although they treat her gently.

 Another minor plot line shows the history of the murder of tsar Paul I of Russia.
 It is based on a book by Natan Eidelman, which Krymov is shown reading throughout the movie.